lindsaykwardell/starcomgame.com/rules/etc/additional-rules.md

 ## Responses

-Whenever, during either the Command or Combat Phases, a player plays a card or uses an ability, it can be responded to.
+Whenever, during either the Command or Combat Phases, a player plays a card, uses an ability, or takes an action, it can be responded to.
 In each case, the active player chooses whether to use another card or ability, then each other player may choose, going clockwise from the active player.
 When all players pass, the sequence of cards and abilities is resolved.
 These actions are resolved in “last on, first off” order.

 ## Siege